AndrewJetLee/anime-archive-client/README.md

 ![aa-homepage-image](https://user-images.githubusercontent.com/73206753/162338698-f42dab4d-c0a8-4792-9f73-eff9536b8191.png)

-An application that allows users to find information about their favorite anime or manga and save it into a personalized list Our App gives users the ability to sign-up and sign-in securely, get polling info, register to vote with the US government and be able to view specific election information for elections in their area.
+An application that gives users the ability to find information about their favorite anime or manga including seasonal information  and save it into a personalized list

+Our App gives users the ability to sign-up and sign-in securely, get polling info, register to vote with the US government and be able to view specific election information for elections in their area.
 Then if a user has been validated living in the United States, they will be able to vote directly in the app securely.

 **Objectives:**